huwenming/firstGit/readme.txt

-git is a good dongxi
+﻿git is a good dongxi
+this is a good git